sbk0716/k8s-on-aws/history/build-eks.md

 %
 ```

-# 3. Build VPC using Terraform
+# 3. Building VPC resources using Terraform
 * Execute the `terraform <subcommand>` command in the `terraform` directory.

 FYI: